local-optimum/kart-world/README.md

 ### License Information
 - **CC Attribution (CC BY)**: You are free to use, share, and adapt these works for any purpose, even commercially, as long as you provide appropriate credit to the original creator.
+- **CC0 (Public Domain)**: No rights reserved.
+You can use, modify, and distribute these works for any purpose without restriction or attribution required.
 - **Free for Use**: These assets can be used freely without restriction.